justinrgarrard/world-of-naevis.net/docs/more/archetypes/cleric_winter.md

 grand_parent: More
 ---

-# Cleric: Winter Priest
+# Cleric: Winter Witch

-_To some, winter is a time of hunger and desperation.
-To others, it is a period of rest and reflection.
-Clerics of this domain embody both aspects as intermediaries of the divine.
-Their cult is known to found monasteries in isolated places where initiates can focus on meditation._
+_To some, winter is a time of hunger and desperation, while to others it is a period of rest and reflection.
+Clerics of this domain embody both aspects as arbiters of the natural world.
+Their cult is known to found monasteries in isolated lands where initiates can focus on meditation._

 #### Winter Domain Spells